Binary Representations

 Limits and Overflow

 Let's try it.
-We'll use the 8-bit registers to it's easier to see what's happening.
+We'll use the 8-bit registers so it's easier to see what's happening.
 For unsigned integers, we expect this to overflow if the function argument is 255. (%dil is the low 8 bits of %rdi.)

 overflow_unsigned: